 Its value is determined by device capabilities.

-This attribute indicates the maximum number of spatial streams that the STA can receive in an EHT sounding NDP of bandwidth equal to 160 MHz.
-This attribute also indicates the maximum total number of spatial streams over all users that can be sent in a DL MU-MIMO transmission in an EHT MU PPDU of bandwidth equal to 160 MHz, on an RU/MRU that includes that STA, where the RU/MRU might or might not span the entire PPDU bandwidth."
+If dot11EHTSUBeamformeeImplemented is true, this attribute indicates the maximum number of spatial streams that the STA can receive in an EHT sounding NDP of bandwidth equal to 160 MHz.
+This attribute also indicates the maximum total number of spatial streams over all users that can be sent in a DL MU-MIMO transmission in an EHT MU PPDU of bandwidth equal to 160 MHz, on an RU/MRU that includes that STA, where the RU/MRU might or might not span the entire PPDU bandwidth.

+Reserved if dot11EHTSUBeamformeeImplemented is false."

 DEFVAL { 4 }